Burial of James Takamore

-The Supreme Court ultimately upheld the common law principle that the executor of a deceased person's will had both the right and the duty to dispose of the deceased.
-The conflict was eventually resolved after court mediation in Christchurch though the details of the settlement have not been made public.
+Ultimately the Supreme Court of New Zealand upheld the common law principle that the executor of a deceased person's will has both the right and the duty to dispose of the deceased.
+The court gave Takamore's wife permission to exhume his body, and return him to Christchurch, but Tūhoe members refused and police would not use force to carry through with the disinterment.
+In 2015 the conflict was resolved after court mediation in Christchurch and Takamore's body remained in the Bay of Plenty, though the details of the settlement have not been made public.

 Dispute over burial

 After his sudden death of an aneurysm in 2007, a dispute arose as to where he should be buried.
-Ngāi Tūhoe custom requires individuals bodies be returned to family urupa (burial site).
+Ngāi Tūhoe custom requires bodies (tūpāpaku) be buried at family burial sites (urupa).
 Takamore had expressed a wish to be buried in Christchurch.
 His wife and executor of his will, Denise Clarke, also wished him to be buried in Christchurch.